 What are the signs and symptoms of Arterial Disease?

-Approximately half of people with arterial disease do not experience any symptoms.
-For patients with symptoms, the most common symptoms are rest pain.
+Approximately half of the people with the arterial disease do not experience any symptoms.
+For patients with symptoms of arterial disease, the most common symptoms are rest pain.

 - Intermittent claudication refers to arm or leg pain or cramping in the arms or legs that occurs with exercise and goes away with rest.
 The severity and location of the pain of intermittent claudication vary.
 This depends upon the location and extent of blockage of the involved artery.
 The most common location of intermittent claudication is the calf muscle of the leg.
 Claudication leads to calf or leg pain while walking.
 The pain in the calf muscle occurs only during exercise such as walking.
 The pain steadily increases with continued walking until the patient has to stop due to intolerable pain.
 Then the pain quickly subsides during rest.
 Intermittent claudication can affect one or both legs.

 - Rest pain in the legs occurs when the artery occlusion is so critical that there is not enough blood and oxygen supply to the legs even at rest and represents a more serious form of the condition.
 The rest pain typically affects the feet, is usually severe, and occurs at night when the patient is lying down, face up.

 Other symptoms and signs of peripheral artery disease include:

 - Weakness and atrophy (diminished size and strength) of the calf muscle

 - A feeling of coldness in the legs or feet

 - Changes in the color of the feet; feet turn pale when they are elevated, and turn dusky red independent position